-There aren’t many of us who would welcome an enormous bug into our homes, but the BUG armoire from Latvian designer Janis Straupe is a definite exception.
-The beautiful wooden cabinet takes the shape of a huge beetle that opens into a plethora of cubbies, drawers, and storage spaces.
+There aren’t many of us who would welcome an enormous bug into our homes, but this amazing hand-carved wooden armoire from Latvian designer Janis Straupe is a definite exception.
+The beautiful cabinet takes the shape of a huge beetle that opens into a plethora of cubbies, drawers, and storage spaces.

 The magnificent scarab-shaped closet is a one-of-a-kind original that was inspired by an actual beetle the designer encountered while out on a walk.
 The bug’s rounded shell and elaborately shaped legs are recreated in the warm wood, making the piece of furniture an incredible work of nature-inspired art.

 When closed, the armoire looks almost seamless, like its natural counterpart.
 But its wings open to reveal a huge storage area with seemingly endless storage spots.
 The bug’s head lifts up to reveal even more storage cubbies.

 The ample storage is enough to tuck away mountains of home and office supplies, but the armoire also holds some secrets: two built-in hidden compartments nestled within the myriad alcoves, nooks, niches, and pigeonholes.